 Kamalini has two centres close to New Delhi, offering training and education in fashion design, computer operations, cooking and housekeeping, handicrafts and English.
 As a locally-rooted project the centre has a strong awareness of the value of these skills in the local job market.

 "Today, I study, work and earn!
-Kamalini has given me the skill to not just work as a salesgirl but to also help in altering and stitching clothes at the boutique.
+Kamalini has given me the skills to not just work as a salesgirl but to also help in altering and stitching clothes at the boutique.
 Apart from my job, I also stitch clothes for my family and neighbours.
 Kamalini has helped me find my calling in a profession that I want to pursue in the future" - Asmabano, 19 years old, Cutting and Tailoring student (2011).

-Kamalini has a lasting impact on its students and has trained more than 550 women since 2007.
+Kamalini empowers women to change their lives and prospects through encouragement, basic education, vocational training and work placements with respectful employers.
+Kamalini has a proven lasting impact on its students and has trained more than 550 women since 2007.
 Follow up shows that 60% percent of Kamalini graduates report a higher income following training.
 This isn't just because of the work skills they learn, entering the job market for the first time or getter better compensated work; it's because they know how to run their homes and manage their bills in more efficient ways.